 These are all part of what is known as the South San Juan Range.
 This valley and surrounding mountains are home to some of the lushest tundras in Colorado with huge expanses above tree-line and incredible vistas of the Continental Divide from the various mountain tops.
 This South San Juan Wilderness is among the most rugged wilderness areas in the Colorado Rockies.
 On the west side of the range are the headwaters of the San Juan River which flows down through New Mexico and west into Utah.
 Water is readily abundant from just about anywhere within the range, and there is a myriad of waterfalls, large and small.

 Zedekiah: “I lensed this image while flying westbound from Zapata Ranch in the San Luis Valley while trying to get to my destination before the snow began again.
 It was cold but the atmospheric conditions were perfect for long-range photography.”

 No More Griz

-Colorado, like the rest of the Rocky Mountains once crawled with grizzlies.
-The decline of grizzly bears began in earnest in 1850, coinciding with first contact of European settlers.
+Colorado, like the rest of the Rocky Mountains, once crawled with grizzlies.
+The decline of grizzly bears began in earnest in 1850, coinciding with the first contact of European Settlers.
 The resulting widespread extirpation of grizzly bears was rapid.
 Unfortunately, Grizzly bears disappeared from about 95% of their former range in the contiguous United States by 1920 – within a mere 70 years, according to the U.S. Geological Survey’s Colorado Plateau Research Station.
 By 1970, grizzly bears remained in only about 2% of their former range, at only 1% of their former numbers.
 The cause of their catastrophic decline is no mystery.